Characters / Rammstein

 "You simply know that there is a certain role for you to play in life.
 You receive certain signs and then take on that role.
 That's normal."

-Badass Longcoat: It's his signature clothing item.
+- Badass Longcoat: It's his signature clothing item.
 He wears a new Badass Longcoat in almost every tour.
 And two different ones in Emigrate videos "My World" and "New York City".

 Christian "Flake" Lorenz - keyboards

-Cool Shades: Often wears them during live performances.
+- Cool Shades: Often during live performances.

-Not That Kind of Doctor: Sometimes he is credited as Doktor Christian Lorenz.
-He has no known degree; the moniker came about because at one point he had wanted to be a surgeon, but was unable to enter school to become one because he was a conscientious objector, at a time when conscription into the East German army was mandatory.
+- Not That Kind of Doctor: Sometimes he is credited as Doktor Christian Lorenz.
+He has no known degree; the moniker came about because at one point he had wanted to be a surgeon but was unable to enter school to become one because he was a conscientious objector at a time when conscription into the East German army was mandatory.
 Nevertheless, he has mentioned in at least one interview he sometimes still feels like a bit of a doctor when fans write to the band and mention how Rammstein's music has saved their life.